 Another important Islamic pillar is Zakat – which means charity.
 Some people donate food and clothing to the poor during this time.
 Charity during Ramzan is believed spiritually rewarding and awakening.
 Kids, pregnant women, the elderly, menstruating or nursing women, someone ill or who is travelling, are exempted from fasting during Ramzan.

 Why does Ramadan fall on different dates every year?

 Muslims follow the 12-month Islamic lunar calendar, also known as the Hijri lunar calendar which is based on the moon phases.
 Each month entails around 29 to 30 days and starts with the sighting of a new crescent moon.
 Hijri calendar has a total of 354 days in a year, unlike 365 days as per the Gregorian calendar.
 Due to 11 fewer days in the Islamic lunar calendar, the festival usually occurs around 11-12 days earlier than the preceding year’s Ramadan date.

 Ramadan is the ninth month of the Islamic lunar year, where the sighting of the new crescent moon marks the onset of the festival.
 Some people believe that this is the reason behind Islam’s symbol – a star and a crescent moon.

-This year’s Ramadan will most likely start from April 2.
-People usually rely on the testimonies of the moon sighters, while some depend on telescopic information, to confirm the time of the new moon and commencement of Ramadan.
+In 2023, Ramadan will start from March 23.
+People usually rely on the testimonies of the moon sighters, while some depend on telescopic information, to confirm the time of the new moon and the commencement of Ramadan.
 Eid al-Fitr, which means ‘the festival of breaking of the fast’ is celebrated after the month-long fasting period of Ramadan is over.
-This year, Eid al-Fitr is expected to fall on May 2 but can vary depending on the sighting of the moon.
+Eid al-Fitr is expected to fall on April 21, 2023 but can vary depending on the sighting of the moon.